 Our laboratory is built upon two main pillars.

-We will leverage high-end epigenomics and genomics sequencing technologies to uncover molecular basis of memory-encoding neuronal ensemble formation.
-We will employ gene KD/OE, as well as optogenetics technologies, to evaluate functional relevance of our findings based on genomics profiles.
+We leverage high-end epigenomics and genomics sequencing technologies to uncover the molecular basis of memory-encoding neuronal ensemble formation.
+We will employ gene KD/OE, as well as optogenetics technologies, to validate the functional relevance of our findings based on genomics profiles.

-We will develop novel high-throughput sequencing technologies, such as whole genome history tracing, which will overcome the critical limitations of existing snapshot-type technologies.
-These advanced methodologies will enable us to gain insights into how heterogeneity of neuronal ensemble is generated.
+We develop novel high-throughput sequencing technologies, such as whole genome history tracing, which will overcome the critical limitations of existing snapshot-type technologies.
+These advanced methodologies will enable us to gain insights into how the heterogeneity of the neuronal ensemble is generated (see Figure).

 Please also see our research vision regarding the ERC-StG grant (MemoPlasticGenomics).